 Shortlisted applicants will be invited to present their application in person to a panel of BCFNZ representatives and advisors.
 Guidance will be given as to what is required for this presentation.
-The presentation may take place at BCFNZ's Auckland office (in which case BCFNZ will meet reasonable travel expenses for the research team), or at the research institution.
+The presentation may take place at BCFNZ's Auckland office (in which case BCFNZ will meet reasonable travel expenses), or at the research institution.